wandabwa2004/SharepointUploader/README.md

 * Upload of the files matching  the  specified extension (currently .xlsx) to the  new folder in the base URL.
 File format can be changed

 ## Notes on Usage
-* The app can be cloned and run locally using streamlit: `streamlit run SharepointUploader.py`.
+* A deployed version of  the app can be found here https://sharepointuploader.herokuapp.com/.
+The app can also be cloned and run locally using streamlit: `streamlit run SharepointUploader.py`.
 When doing this, ensure you have the required modules listed in the requirements file.
 * Make sure  the account  details for  accessing  Sharepoint on your  domain are valid.
 Normally, the username  is your domain specific email and password.

 ## Bugs, Enhancements and Comments